The Story of Quanz Auto Body in Albuquerque, New Mexico

 As early as 2004, while still in high school, Daniel was working at the shop as the “gopher.”
 Eventually he served in the detail, paint and parts departments.
 After a stint at film school in New York, Daniel returned to Albuquerque, and in 2006, came to work at the shop as a service writer.
 After Chad Cisco retired at the end of 2013, he assumed the service manager position.
 And now with one mechanical and two collision shops, Daniel assists Adam running all locations.

 In 2013, Rick had another life changing experience.
 This experience brought to mind important questions about his values, passion and purpose.
 Answers to those questions have inspired him to “double-down” on his commitment to “make it better.”
-Not only is Quanz Advanced Auto Care “making it better” on the “inside”—in 2014 we started “making it better” on the “outside” with a name change (from Quanz Advanced Auto Care to Quanz Auto Care), new logo and type face.
+Not only is Quanz Advanced Auto Body “making it better” on the “inside”—in 2014 we started “making it better” on the “outside” with a name change (from Quanz Advanced Auto Care to Quanz Auto Care), new logo and type face.

 Become Part of the Family